SugarChain-Studio/sugarch-utilities/packages/activity-manager/README.md

 // Initialize the hook manager, ActivityManager will use it to hook essential functions HookManager.initWithMod(bcModSdk.registerMod(modInfo));
-// Or directly initialize the hook manager with modinfo
-// HookManager.init(modInfo);

 // Register the whole thing
 ActivityManager.init();